janhicken/rules_kubebuilder/README.md

 # Bazel Rules for Kubebuilder

-This repository proves Bazel rules for the ecosystem of Kubebuilder-style Kubernetes controllers.
+This repository provides Bazel rules for the ecosystem of Kubebuilder-style Kubernetes controllers.

 ## Features